 Roth 401(k) is something that you may already know about or have been hearing a lot more about lately.
 There are many retirement plan options available for employees.
 One of these options available to many employees is a Roth 401(k).
-More employers are now offering Roth 401(k) to their employees.
-This could be a valuable option.
+More employers are now offering this option to their employees and it may be a valuable option for you.
 In this article, we will explore Roth 401(k) in-depth so you can decide if it’s the right retirement savings plan for you.

 What is a Roth 401(k)?

 A Roth 401(k) is a type of retirement plan that is offered through your employer.
 It combines some of the advantages of th

 e Roth IRA and 401(k).
 The money you invest in your Roth 401(k) will grow without being taxed.
 You can choose how much you want to contribute each pay period from your after-tax income.
 The money you contribute to your Roth 401(k) will then be put into investment funds that consist of bonds, stock, and other assets.

 Many employers offer a contribution match to the employee’s 401(k).
 One thing to keep in mind is that while your Roth contributions grow tax-free, the matching employer contributions are tax deferred.
 Therefore, when you retire and take out the matching employer contributions, they will be taxed.

 Roth 401(k) is available to any employee who is eligible to contribute to a traditional account, a Roth account, or both.
 This option is only available through employers that offer Roth 401(k).
 There are no income restrictions to be eligible.

 What are the benefits of a Roth 401(k)?